naknc/Exchange-Rates/README.md

 - Email: nihan.akinci.35@gmail.com
 - GitHub: [GitHub Project](https://github.com/naknc/Exchange-Rates)

 This README file provides a basic guide to get started with the Exchange Rate Data Retrieval Project.
-For more details and documentation related to the project, refer to the documentation included within the project folder.

 Wishing you success and enjoyable work on the project!